user021902/AutoText/README.md

 - make it more user friendly
 - add ability for phone numbers not just contacts names
 - perhaps read message from text file
-- add more "commands" where message could be even more personalized dependending on what contact it is.
+- add more "commands" where message could be even more personalized depending on what contact it is.
 - Electron app?

 ## Troubleshooting: